-The County's property tax rate is \$0.53296.
+The County's 2019 property tax rate for the Franklin County FY 2020 calendar budget year is \$0.53296.

 Use of Estimates

 Preparing the County's financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that effect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.